The Story

 Unsurprisingly for Brentwood council, despite the public outcry, they ignored the wants of the town.
 The public campaign lost momentum the following year in the face of determination from the council to redevelop the towncentre.
 In 1972 compulsary purchase orders were issued and by 1973 buldozers had moved in.

-During this process, many old buildings in Brentwood had already been torn down.
+During the drawn out process, many old buildings in Brentwood had already been torn down.
 The old town hall was demolished in 1963, and moved to Ingrave Road.
-The mix of shops and large residential houses that lined Brentwood High Street during the 19th century were redeveloped by large retailers who moved into the town - large houses lost included Manor House, Red House.
+The mix of shops and large residential houses that lined Brentwood High Street during the 19th century were redeveloped by large retailers who moved into the town - large houses lost included Manor House and Red House.
 Cockayne House, which was an important house at the west end of the High Street was demolished in the 1960s to expand the junction to Kings Road.
+Part of the building at 63-65 High Street surprisingly survived, when after demolition work revealed the old timber frame, demolition was halted and the building partly restored.

 Of the pubs, which had been so numerous in Brentwood, many were also closed and redeveloped into more profitable commercial buildings.
 The George and Dragon, which had been an inn since the 1400s, was demolished in about 1970 to make way for offices (now Santander).
 The King's Head, The Bell, and The Yorkshire Grey also vanished from Brentwood's High Street.